-Multiple Mini Interviews (MMIs) are a common assessment tool for medical and PA schools.
+Multiple Mini Interviews (MMIs) are a common assessment tool for health professions schools (institutions using MMIs).
 They are a way for students to demonstrate interpersonal/intrapersonal characteristics necessary in healthcare.
 They are meant to measure communication skills, critical thinking, and ethical decision-making, not test a student’s knowledge of science, the body, or any particular healthcare procedure.
 While there are, for the most part, no right or wrong answers in MMIs, there are many ways to prepare so that you can be assured you’ll do your best.

 What students need to know